 In January of 2002, the new program coordinator and the first two accompaniers arrived in the Community.

-In years since the start of the CPP, the volunteers and coordinating team in San Francisco have shared all kinds of experiences with the Community: joys, sadness, dangers, fears, parties and successes.
-One of the volunteers who was in La Unión for 14 months describes the experience:
+In years since the start of the CPP, team members and coordinators have shared all kinds of experiences with the Community: joys, sadness, dangers, fears, parties and successes.
+One of the team members who was in La Unión for 14 months describes the experience:

 “In the last two months, while life here has gotten under my skin, I have see two distinct realities y have tried to understand how they can exist simultaneously.
 One reality is the peasant life — hard work and pride in that, laughter, so many skills that I don’t have (how to saddle a horse, for example), huge plates of rice and beans, fried plantains, expeditions with the children to far away fruit trees.
 And on top of this life — inside of it — is the life of war, the memories, the constant monitoring of the armed groups (soldiers were spotted in the road yesterday… was it a checkpoint or were they only passing through? the noise of gunshots and the evaluation: are they close? are they coming closer?), the fear.
 And this reality, the reality of the war carries its opposite — the reality of resistance to the war and its logic, the resistance that this community is living everyday.